Frequently Asked Faculty Questions About SI

 Can I direct my SI Coach to cover specific topics in the SI sessions?

 Yes!
 For example, one semester, after grading homework on probability, one math instructor found that her class in general had problems with the multiplication rule.
-She immediately shared this with her SI Coach, who was then able to give extra attention to the topic during the following SI session.
+She immediately shared this with her SI Coach, who was then able to facilitate discussion and lessons around this topic the following SI session.

-No. Firstly, student participation is voluntary.
-Students should realize the benefits
+No. Student participation is voluntary.
+Students should realize the benefits of attending

-Note: experience has shown that the students who cannot attend SI sessions will make an effort to contact their peers who do attend the sessions in order to find out what information was covered.
+Note: Experience has shown that students who cannot attend SI sessions will make an effort to contact their peers who do attend the sessions in order to find out what information was covered.

 What if I realize several weeks into the semester that I no longer want to participate in the SI Program?
 Can I opt out at that time if I feel that SI is not benefiting my students?